IoT Pilot Project

 This model consists of a small pool of internal part-time resources that are assigned to the pilot project.
 External consultants may be included to supplement the team capabilities as required.

 This strategy is ideal for organizations that don’t have time constraints and/or don’t have funding to support full-time resources.
-Managers use this approach to get the data to justify a larger and more ambitious IoT use case effort.
+Managers use this approach to get the data to justify a larger and more ambitious IoT Applications effort.
 The part-time resources typically spend 10 to 20 percent of their time per week on the IoT pilot project.

 One disadvantage of this strategy is the longer time required to complete the pilot project.
 Without a firm schedule, these projects tend to get pushed out.